 A month later, Ken returned to work as a firefighter with Ladder 175.
-His first fire was really large — a three-story frame house was on fire.
+His first fire was large — a three-story frame house.

 Jay Jonas: 'You Want To Be Happy, But You Can't'

-Captain Jay Jones was on the 27th floor of the North Tower when the South Tower collapsed.
+Capt.
+Jay Jonas was on the 27th floor of the North Tower when the South Tower collapsed.
 When he found out, he didn't tell the firefighters who were under his command.

 The captain and his men started to make their way down the staircase.
 Minutes before the tower came down, they came across a woman named Josephine Harris.
 She said she needed help.